 - Low-income earners may be eligible for this credit.
 Your eligibility will depend on your earnings, filing status and the number of dependent children you have.

 Aim to start planning for your taxes as soon as that tax year begins instead of scrambling at the last minute in April of the next year.
 That way you can begin to document all of your deductible expenditures and figure out which tax credits you may be able to take early on.
-If you haven’t kept all your receipts, you can still start on your taxes early, figure out what tax credits and retirement accounts might help you save money and start documenting potentially eligible expenditures in 2020.
+If you haven’t kept all your receipts, you can still start on your taxes early, figure out what tax credits and retirement accounts might help you save money and start documenting potentially eligible expenditures.

 - If you usually owe a lot in taxes at the end of each year and it’s a stressor on your wallet, you may want to adjust the withholding amounts on your W-4 so you can budget better throughout the year and pay less in taxes when April rolls around.